DSLituiev/cardioloader/README.md

 > Given the pipeline you have built, can you see any deficiencies that you would change if you had more time?
 If not, can you think of any improvements/enhancements to the pipeline that you could build in?

-I would first convert the contours to run-length encoding (RLE) instead of constructing masks every time to accelerate loading time.
+I would first convert the contours to run-length encoding (RLE) instead of constructing masks from contours on-flight to accelerate loading time.
 I would also explore other optimization with memory mapping or any framework-specific optimized data formats.